nicolaseschneider/postgres-express-docker/README.md

 I attempted to build out a cli, currently having some issues.
 Will update with more info once it's working

+## nico-cli
+interact with this CLI by using:
+- $ sudo bash ./nico-cli
+This CLI should be able to get a local environment up and running for you quickly more commands to be added soon

 ## TODO
 add Babel as a package and convert everything to ES6 Syntax.
   - import x from 'y' is a million times more readable than var x = require('y')